- Flat rate shipping is a shipping service that you can find offered by a variety of couriers, notably USPS

 Does USPS Flat Rate Include International?

 It sure does!
-For USPS flat rate international shipping, you can ship to more than 190 countries.
+You can ship to more than 190 countries for USPS flat rate international shipping.
 For a complete list, visit USPS' Index of Countries and Localities for more information and potential restrictions for your destination country.

 Additionally, with domestic flat rate boxes, you can ship packages to any location within the United States.

 How Much Does USPS Flat Shipping Cost?

 Here are some popular USPS flat rate envelope and box sizes, and their pricing in 2023: